mongodb/docs/content/install-mongodb-enterprise-on-amazon.md

 ```

 ``.repo`` files for each release can also be found [in the repository itself](https://repo.mongodb.com/yum/amazon/).
-Remember that odd-numbered minor release versions (e.g. 2.5) are development versions and are unsuitable
+Remember that odd-numbered minor release versions (e.g. 3.5) are development versions and are unsuitable
 for production deployment.

-### Step 2: Install the MongoDB Enterprise packages and associated tools.
+### Step 2: Install the MongoDB Enterprise packages.

+#### Install the 3.6 release candidate version of MongoDB Enterprise.

-To install MongoDB Enterprise, issue the following command:
+Issue the following command:

 ```sh